NTaylor71/Jellyfin.Plugin.LLMChatBridge/README.md

 	* RAG data is provided via a schedule in Jellyfin from this plugin

-		* Jellyfin's db is RAG'ified
+		* Jellyfin's db is thus RAG'ified by LangChain

-	* Python uses fuzzywuzzy to spot known media content in replies from ollama and present them as Jellyfin links for users to use
+	* Python uses fuzzywuzzy to spot known media content in replies from ollama-LancgChain and present them as Jellyfin links for users to select

 	* The plugin provides settings for 2 Jelly-Ollama servers, Primary and Secondary

-		* Primary : A fast sometime-on desktop with a large GPU
+		* Primary : eg A fast sometime-on desktop with a large GPU

 			* can run bigger models

-		* Secondary : An always on machine (NAS)
+		* Secondary : eg An always on machine (NAS)

 			* likely can run only small models